Home > Health & Wellness > Health Library > Magnetic Resonance Cholangiogram

 A magnetic resonance cholangiogram (MRC) is a test that can

-help doctors look for problems in the abdomen.
+help doctors look for problems in the belly.
 The image is done from outside

 gallstones before surgery to remove the gallbladder

 (laparoscopic cholecystectomy).
 But the test is most useful for diagnosing

 complications of gallstones.
 These include obstruction of the bile duct, perforation

 of the gallbladder, and